1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ready formulated by Lamarc”
 (Medvedev and Lerner, p.
 35)

-“Russia was an agrarian country with an exceptionally back¬
+“Russia was an agrarian country with an exceptionally backward agriculture.”
-ward agriculture.”
 (Medvedev and Lerner, p.
 38)

 “This was true despite the fact that many local ancient
 Russian and Ukrainian varieties of winter and hard wheats,